Stochastic Optimal Control with Delay in the Control II: Verification Theorem and Optimal Feedbacks: -convergence and approximations of solutions of the HJB equation

 This means, with the terminology used e.g. in \cite{G1}, that $w$ is a $\calk$-strong solution of \myref{HJBINTRO}.
 We do not go deeper into this since here we use the approximation only as a tool to solve our stochastic optimal control problem. \end{remark}

-\begin{remark} It can be noticed, see also \cite{FGFM}, that our results on the HJB equation could be extended without difficulties to the case when the boundedness assumption on $\bar \phi$ and $\bar \ell_0$, and so on $\phi$ and $\ell_0$, is replaced by a polynomial growth assumption: namely that, for some $N\in \N$, the functions
+\begin{remark} It can be noticed, see also \cite{FGFM}, that our results on the HJB equation could be extended without difficulties to the case when the boundedness assumption on $\bar \phi$ and $\bar \ell_0$, and so on $\phi$ and $\ell_0$, is replaced by a polynomial growth assumption: namely that, for some $N\in \N$, \red{the function

-are bounded.
+is} bounded.
 Also \ref{lm:approximation} can be easily generalized to the case when the data $\phi$ and $\ell_0$ are not bounded but satisfy a polynomial growth condition in the variable $x$ as from \myref{eq:polgrowthphil0}.

-Moreover it is still possible to extend the results of Lemma \ref{lm:approximation} to the case when $\phi$ and $\ell_0$ are only measurable.
+Moreover it is still possible to extend the results of Lemma \ref{lm:approximation} to the case when $\phi$ \red{ is} only measurable.
 In this case the approximations would take place in the sense of the $\pi$-convergence, which is weaker than the $\calk$-convergence and towards the $\calk$-convergence has also the disadvantage of being not metrizable.
-For more on the notion of $\pi$-convergence the reader can see \cite[Section 6.3]{DP3} (see also \cite{EthierKurtz} and \cite{PriolaStudia}). \end{remark}
+For more on the notion of $\pi$-convergence the reader can see \cite[Section 6.3]{DP3} (also \cite{EthierKurtz}, \cite[Section B.5]{FabbriGozziSwiech} and \cite{PriolaStudia}). \end{remark}